 - The failure of any resistance or transistor will generate a faulty dc bias voltage.

-- The leaking bypass capacitor also disturbs the dc bias voltage.
+- The leaking bypass capacitor also disturbs the DC bias voltage.

 - Faulty ac voltage and likely errors are shown in the figure.